 - Video: Scientific Update on Sanfilippo Research, Coronavirus Impact

 - Financial Relief: Apply for NORD’s COVID-19 Critical Relief Program (up to $1,000 to support people in the rare disease community with critical, non-medical needs)

 - Webinar: NORD on COVID-19 and Families w/ Special Needs

 - Center for Disease Control (CDC): Information on Coronavirus & People with Chronic Medical Conditions

 Activities for Kids

-There are so many free resources available now in light of the pandemic.
-Here are just a couple that we enjoyed during our previous period of isolation.
+There are many free resources available now in light of the pandemic.
+Here are just a couple that the O’Neill family enjoyed during their 726 days of isolation experience.